 TEXARKANA, Ark. –

 Pizza isn’t meant to be left out all night and eaten the next morning for breakfast.
 I enjoyed my fair share of pizza for breakfast in college, but I had learned that it had to be refrigerated and not left out in the box all night.
-Leaving it out on the counter gives harmful bacteria the time to grow and multiply.
+Leaving it out on the counter gives harmful bacteria the green light to grow and multiply.
 Perishable food should never be left out of the refrigerator more than two hours, one hour in very hot temperatures.
 This is true even if there are no meat products on the pizza.
 Foodborne bacteria that may be present on these foods grow fastest at temperatures between 40 and 140 °F and can double in number every 20 minutes.

-If your student lives in a dorm, they may have trouble getting their food hot enough when using a microwave.
-This is probably due to the fact that in a large building like a dorm, electrical equipment such as computers, toaster-ovens, hair dryers, and irons compete for current and reduce the electrical wattage of a microwave.
+Those living in the dorm may have trouble getting their food hot enough when using a microwave.
+In a large building like a dorm, electrical equipment such as computers, toaster-ovens, and hair dryers compete for current and reduce the electrical wattage of a microwave.

 To compensate, set the microwave for the maximum time given in the instructions.
 Also, avoid using an extension cord with the microwave because power is reduced as it flows down the cord.
 Cover foods during cooking.
 Remember to stir or rearrange food and rotate the dish.
 Use a food thermometer to ensure the food reaches the appropriate internal temperature.

-All college students love to receive “care packages” from home.
-With all the shelf stable food products it is easier to mail these packages and include more than just cookies, crackers, and candy.
+Care packages from home were always a treat as a college student.
+Today with all the shelf stable food products, it is easier to mail these packages and include more than just cookies, crackers, and candy.

 Some great choices to include in your care package might include shelf-stable, microwavable entrees.
 These foods are not frozen and will stay fresh without refrigeration for about 18 months.
 Canned meats and fish as well as dried meat and poultry, such as beef and turkey jerky, are safe to mail.
 Bacteria can't grow in foods preserved by removing moisture.

-Above all, students need to remember that preparing healthy, safe foods takes just four basic principles to keep in mind when cooking and preparing foods.
-These include: Wash hands and surfaces often.
-Before you begin to cook or reheat something, and after you handle any raw foods.
+Preparing healthy, safe food requires just four basic principles to remember when cooking and preparing foods.
+These include: Wash hands and surfaces often both before you begin to cook or reheat something, and after you handle any raw foods.
 Also clean the surfaces often where you are preparing the foods.
 Bleach based wipes are convenient and will do the trick.

 Separate raw meat, poultry, and egg products from cooked foods to avoid cross-contamination.
 Never place your cooked hamburgers on the same plate or container that you carried them to the grill on.